emberavenge/web-dev/bootstrap-tutorial/README.md

-This repository is for learning [Bootstrap a CSS framework](https://getbootstrap.com/)
+This repository is for learning [Bootstrap, a CSS framework](https://getbootstrap.com/)